Vojvođanska Banka

-Vojvođanska banka a.d.
-Novi Sad, commonly just Vojvođanska banka was a bank based in Novi Sad, Serbia.
+Vojvođanska Banka was a bank based in Novi Sad, Serbia, first established under that name in 1973.
 It was a universal bank, with functions of commercial and investment banking.
-In December 2017, it became a member of OTP Bank Group and merged with OTP banka Srbija, which later changed name to Vojvođanska banka.

-History
+It was acquired by National Bank of Greece, then by OTP Bank in 2017.
+In 2021 it was rebranded as OTP Banka Srbija.

+Background

-The first branch of Vojvodjanska banka was founded in 1868 in Sombor as a credit cooperative.
-Later in 1962, Vojvodjanska banka was repackaged as Privredna banka; soon after, Privredna banka was joined by Komercijalna banka Senta, Komercijalna banka Bačka Topola, Sremska banka Sremska Mitrovica, Kreditna banka Kula and Banatska banka Zrenjanin.
-In 1973, Privredna banka became Vojvođanska banka, the largest banking institution in the province of Vojvodina and one of the largest in the country.
+The first predecessor entity of Vojvodjanska Banka was founded in 1868 in Sombor as a credit cooperative.
+In 1962, together with other operations, it was reorganized as Privredna Banka, which soon absorbed Komercijalna banka in Senta, Komercijalna banka in Bačka Topola, Sremska banka in Sremska Mitrovica, Kreditna banka in Kula, and Banatska banka in Zrenjanin.

+Yugoslav era

+In 1973, Privredna Banka was rebranded as Vojvođanska Banka, by then the largest banking institution in the province of Vojvodina and one of the largest in the country.
 It had 16 branches.

-In the end of the 1970s, Bank opened three independent representative offices in New York City, London and Frankfurt; and joint representative offices established in Moscow, Beijing and Tehran.
+By the end of the 1970s, it had opened three independent representative offices in New York City, London and Frankfurt, complemented with joint representative offices in Beijing, Moscow, and Tehran.
+By then, it was one of nine so-called associated banks that formed the backbone of the commercial banking sector in Yugoslavia, together with Beogradska Banka and Jugobanka in Belgrade, Kosovska Banka in Pristina, United Bank of Croatia in Zagreb, Ljubljanska Banka, Privredna Banka Sarajevo, Stopanska Banka in Skopje, and Investment Bank Titograd.

-In the 1980s, Vojvođanska Bank became a member of the Yugoslav Banking Consortium for the realization of the first loan granted by IFC for the development of small companies; and Associate Bank realized 70% of the total foreign exchange operations of Vojvodina economy.
-In 1989, the Bank split up into 9 equal successors; the Head Office and 8 branches.
+In the 1980s, Vojvođanska Banka became a member of the Yugoslav Banking Consortium for the realization of the first loan granted by the International Finance Corporation for the development of small companies; it realized 70% of total foreign exchange operations of the Vojvodina economy.
+In 1989, Vojvođanska Banka split up into 9 equal successors, namely head office and 8 branches.

+Post-Yugoslav era

-Later, during the 1990s, Bank started to open more branches in Central Serbia, Banja Luka (in Republika Srpska) and in Podgorica (Montenegro).
-The branch office in Banja Luka became an independent bank with the major equity share in private ownership.
-Vojvodjanska banka was the co-founder and shareholder of VB Banja Luka.
+During the 1990s, Vojvođanska Banka started to open more branches in Central Serbia, Banja Luka (in Republika Srpska) and Podgorica (Montenegro).
+The branch office in Banja Luka then became a separate affiliated entity, VB Banja Luka, with the major equity share in private ownership.